aditya1962/BuyGrand/Order_Application_Java/README.md

 <h3 id="prerequisites"> Prerequisites </h3>
 <br/>
-<p>Make sure Java and Python (version 3.0 upwards) are installed and class path set.
+<p>Make sure Java and Python 3.0+ are installed and class path set.
 Also Git Bash should be installed to clone and perform git related operations
 <br/><br/>
 The latest version of BuyGrand can be cloned using